robertmaxwilliams/max-website/blog/2019-1-30-Spring-ML-Week-4.md

 title: Artificial Intelligence Safety And Security Independent Study Week 4
 ---

+We had another meeting this week, and started a trend on open ended exploration by evolution, and artificial life.

 # Week 4 Monday

 Monday, Luke and I had a meeting with Dr. Yampolskiy and Dr. Harrison, and each presented one paper.